rangertaha/messaging-patterns/workers/README.rst

 Here I am running 3 separate **consumer.py** on different terminals.
 Notice the numbers at the start of the lines are all unique.
 Each consumer receives a different message from the set of messages the producer sends.
+They each process one message and wait one second then repeat the process.

 .. code-block:: bash